woniesong92/nebulasguide/source/index.html.md

 $ create-react-app my-nebulas
 ```

-> 2.Verify that your react app is created successfully:
+> Verify that your react app is created successfully:

 ```shell
 $ cd my-nebulas